Genivia/ugrep/README.md

            --sort[=KEY]
                   Displays  matching files in the order specified by KEY in recur- sive searches.
-KEY can be `name' to sort by pathname (default), `size' to sort by file size, `used' to sort by last access time, `changed' to sort by last modification time,  and  `created'  to sort by creation time.
-Sorting is reversed by `rname', `rsize', `rused', `rchanged', or `rcreated'.
+KEY can be `name' to sort by pathname (default), `best'  to sort by best match with option -Z (sort by best match requires two passes over the input files),  `size'  to  sort  by file size, `used' to sort by last access time, `changed' to sort by last modification time, and `created'  to  sort  by  creation time.
+Sorting  is  reversed  with  `rname',  `rbest', `rsize', `rused', `rchanged', or `rcreated'.
 Archive  contents  are  not sorted.
-Subdirectories  are  displayed  after  matching files.
-                  FILE arguments are searched in  the  same  order  as  specified.
+Subdirectories are sorted and displayed after matching files.
+FILE arguments are searched in the same order as  speci- fied.
 Normally ugrep displays matches in no particular order to improve performance.

            --stats